benbutterworth/auto-etoc/README.md

 .venv/Scripts/activate
 ```
 4. Download the required python package dependencies with the command  `py -m pip install -r requirements.txt`.
-5. Exit the virtual environment using `deactivate
+5. Exit the virtual environment using `deactivate`.

+# Usage

-# CLI Usage (reccommended)
+## Interactive Usage (reccommended)
 1. Navigate to the folder `auto-etoc`and open powershell, then re-enter the python virtual environment with `.venv/Scripts/activate`.
-2. Run the CLI script using `python src/auto-etoc.py`
+2. Run the CLI script using `python src/scraper.py`
 3. Scrape a single article by pasting its URL into the terminal when asked to and press enter.
 The etoc entry will be printed to the terminal, where you can copy the text for your etoc.
 This input process loops until you press enter without giving a URL.
 4. After you press enter without giving a URL, you have the option to scrape a whole journal issue.
 Give the issue's URL when prompted and an etoc will be generated.

-# GUI usage
-1. Navigate to the folder `auto-etoc`and open powershell, then re-enter the python virtual environment with `.venv/Scripts/activate`.
-2. Run the GUI script using `python src/auto-etoc-with-gui.py`
-3. Paste the journal issue URL into the top text entry field, then press "Generate issue etoc".
-4. After a couple of seconds, the text box will contain an etoc entry for every article in the issue.
+## CLI
+> ...*coming soon*...

-# The future
+# Project Roadmap

+## Recent Updates
 0. (**DONE**) Fix parsing of author names to account for organisational affiliations.
 1. (**DONE**) Allow user to input journal issue and produce whole etoc, not just one entry.
 2. (**DONE**) Add simple tk GUI with textbox and button.
+3. (**DONE**) Add date published to output data
+4. ~~Add option to export to text instead of to STDOUT~~ *redundant with shell scripting*

+## Future Updates
+5. Work into CLI tool instead of text interface

+## Stretch Goals
-3. Refactor to build GUI application on top of core library instead of as separate file.
+- Refactor to build GUI application on top of core library instead of as separate file.
-4. Rewrite for distribution as single executable.
+- Rewrite for distribution as single executable.
-5. Widen scope to other scrape issues from other publishers than SpringerNature
+- Widen scope to other scrape issues from other publishers than SpringerNature

 # Credit
 *Ben Butterworth, 2025*

-The GUI interface `etoc-GUI` to auto-etoc, was written with the help of AI (ChatGPT).